Do You Have Uninsured Motorist Coverage in Virginia?

 Virginia’s uninsured motorist insurance law §38.2-2206 requires all insurance companies selling insurance to Virginia drivers to pay all sums that the injured person is legally entitled to recover as damages from the an uninsured motorist.

 If you have a Virginia issued car insurance policy, the only instance in which you won’t have uninsured motorist coverage is if you specifically opt out of the coverage.
-Insurance companies often won’t tell you about this opt-out option because they want to sell you as much insurance as possible.
+Insurance companies often won’t tell you about this opt-out option because they want to see you as much insurance as possible.
 As long as you have insurance on your car, you almost certainly have uninsured motorist coverage in Virginia.

 Please schedule an appointment before visiting any of